Faizan-2003/EZ-Market-Project/README.md

 - Register from the login screen.
 - Provide first name, last name, email address, and password.
 - After registration, login directly to start buying or selling.

+## Logics:
+- The application's homepage lists available advertisements, arranged by most recent dates, for users who are logged in and those who are not.
+- The website use Bcrypt for password hashing and verifying.
+- The project contains the SQL database script to populate the database.
+- The application is designed to make it easy and user-friendly.
+- The application stores the user's ID in the database as buyerID if they are logged in while purchasing something to show it in My purchases.

 ## Website Bugs:
 I have 2 issues in the website: